WsttXm/RiskEngine/doc/Implementation_Details.md

 `isInformational()` marks context that does not enter `riskScore`.
 Deprecated `isWarnOnly()` remains for compatibility.

-`DetectorRegistry` honors config switches. `NativeTamperDetector` is always added.
+`DetectorRegistry` honors config switches. `NativeTamperDetector`, `ConsistencyDetector`, and `SealedVerdictDetector` are always added.

 ### 5.1 `root`